TsengelN/Selection-for-the-Best-Performing-WRF-Configuration/README.md

-There are 2 R codes for this repository.
+There are 2 R codes for selecting the best performing WRF model configuration among a number of simulations done with various physics options, initialization data, external datasets for landuse or SST.

 # Script 1.
 WRF_ConfigSel_SigTesting_3cases_LST_AMET_spatialsurface.R